Kepler-395c

 Kepler-395c is a potentially habitable exoplanet 616 light-years away in the constellation of Cygnus.

 Habitability and Properties

 It orbits an M-type star.
-It's radius is 1.32 ± 0.09 times that of Earth.
+Its radius is 1.32 ± 0.09 times that of Earth.
 It orbits at 0.177 AU with an orbital period of 34.9893 days.
-Because of its proximity to its star, it's likely to be tidally locked, meaning one side always facing the star, and one side always facing away.
+Because of its proximity to its star, it is likely to be tidally locked, meaning one side always facing the star, and one side always facing away.
 This means one side is blistering hot, and one side is bitter cold.
 However, in between those hostile zones, there would be a sliver of habitability.
 If it has a thick enough atmosphere, the sliver may even be global.